HEALTH RISKS OF MOLAR HYPOMINERALISATION

-Strong scientific evidence identifies Molar Hypomineralisation as the principal risk factor for childhood tooth decay.
-For example, a recent report from Australia showed that chalky teeth decayed rapidly compared with normal teeth from the same mouths (upper picture).
-The lower picture shows that decay occurred on the 2-year molars mostly, as did chalky enamel.
+Strong scientific evidence identifies Molar Hypomineralisation as a principal risk factor for childhood tooth decay.
+For example, a recent report from Australia showed that chalky teeth decayed rapidly compared with normal teeth from the same mouths (left picture).
+The picture on the right shows that decay occurred on the 2-year molars mostly, as did chalky enamel (53% and 64% of respective totals).
 We conclude that rapidly-decaying, chalky 2-year molars accounted for most of the decay in these preschoolers.
 This study was particularly strong not only because it tracked the same kids over time (longitudinal study), but also because a rigorous "caries prevention" program (dietary & oral hygiene advice, regular checkups & fluoride treatment) was applied – so what we're seeing is essentially "unpreventable decay" at homecare level in a low-caries population.
 A recent study from Brazil, also longitudinal, made similar findings with hypomineralised 6-year molars.
 This knowledge isn't new.
 A groundbreaking 1949 report linked "chalky spots" (demarcated opacities) to decay, noting firstly in the laboratory that acid corroded the chalky enamel more rapidly than normal enamel.
 Secondly, in the clinic, linkage was observed between those teeth most frequently exhibiting chalky opacities (the 6-year molars) and the tooth-type already established as most prone to decay (6-year molars, again).

 Between these old and new findings resides a wealth of supporting evidence coming from the D3 and caries research fields.
 However, much of it is muddled because most studies weren't specifically designed to ask what today we recognise are the key questions, as follow: